HYH-yuhan/TumorID/README.md

 # TumorID
-TumorID, short for "tumor identification", is a supplementary for the manuscript entitled "Exploration of identifying individual tumor tissue using probabilistic genotyping algorithms".
+TumorID, short for "tumor identification", is a supplementary for the manuscript entitled "Exploration of identifying individual tumor tissue using probabilistic model".

 ## TumorID_code
 The pipeline has ability to calculate data containing four cell populations.